 Sure – these will all need to be mastered step by step, little by little, but what is the one big thing that sets apart beginners work from skilled work.

 I remember how infuriating it was when I started to draw and paint, I was so proud of my work, and just couldn’t understand why it didn’t appeal to the ‘more experienced’ members of our Art Club, and it failed to sell, time after time.
-I couldn’t see what I’d done wrong, It looked perfect to me, and my close friends all offered their congratulations, telling me how wonderful my work was.
+It was annoying not being able to see what I’d done wrong.
+It looked perfect to me, and my close friends all offered their congratulations, telling me how wonderful my work was.

 Perhaps I never asked the Question?

-Well now, many years later, I find myself in the position of ‘a more experienced’ art club member, having worked hard to acquire the skills, little by little, step by step, I am now able, but ‘not so willing’ to offer my critique.
+Well now, many years later, I find myself in the position of ‘a more experienced’ art club member.
+Having worked hard to acquire the skills, little by little, step by step.
+Now I am able, but ‘not so willing’ to offer my critique.
 I now understand why no one wanted to tell me what I was doing wrong.
-Sure – If I am asked a direct question – I will answer it as helpfully and truthfully as I can.
+Sure – If I am asked a direct question – It will be answered as helpfully and truthfully as I can.
 After all, what learners need – is to know the next step.
 Which one big issue needs their attention.
 This is THE HIDDEN SECRET.

-I was actually incredibly lucky, and I did have one critic, who knew exactly what was wrong, I would e-mail all my sketches and paintings, one at a time, to my mother, an experienced art teacher, who had been the Head of Art at a large school, for many years.
+Actually I was incredibly lucky, and I did have one critic, who knew exactly what was wrong.
+I would e-mail all my sketches and paintings, one at a time, to my mother.
+She was an experienced art teacher, who had been the Head of Art at a large school, for many years.
 She was always honest with me, because she knew I wanted the truth spelled out clearly.

-Sometimes it was brutal, but on every occasion, after a few minutes digesting her words of wisdom, I knew she was right.
+Sometimes it was brutal, but on every occasion, after a few minutes, I knew she was right.
 She could see and understand my problems.
-The more I tried, and subjected myself to critique, the better my work became, till eventually, I rarely received ‘brutal’ critiques.
+The more I tried, and subjected myself to critique, the better my work became.
+Eventually, I rarely received such ‘brutal’ critiques.

-So to sum up the HIDDEN SECRET is, to find an experienced artist or art teacher who you can trust and respect as a mentor, someone who will be honest with you, even if its brutal.
-You will need to ask the Question, clearly, What have I done wrong here?
-What one big area or thing should I work on? ie: drawing skills, tonal values, composition, colour choices, etc. then go away and learn all you can about the problem area, look for help on You Tube, and Google, if you don’t understand, go back and ask the question again, and practice over and over again until your mentor gives you your next problem area to work on.
+So to sum up the HIDDEN SECRET is, to find an experienced artist or art teacher.
+You need to trust them and respect them as a mentor.
+Someone who will be honest with you, even if its brutal.
+You will need to ask the Question, clearly.
+What have I done wrong here?
+What one big area or thing should I work on? ie: drawing skills, tonal values, composition, colour choices, etc. then go away and learn all you can about the problem area.
+Look for help on You Tube, and Google.
+If you don’t understand, go back and ask the question again.
+Then practice over and over again until your mentor gives you your next problem area to work on.

 If you find the right mentor and ask them the right question, they will be glad to help you.